- Briefing Room

 The FHWA Emergency Relief Manual outlines two types of repairs following a disaster: emergency repairs and permanent repairs.

 Emergency repairs are made during or right after a disaster to restore essential traffic, to minimize the extent of damage, or to protect the remaining facilities.
 Repairs that go beyond these three objectives are permanent repairs.
 State and local highway authorities are empowered to immediately begin emergency repairs to restore essential traffic service and to prevent further damage to Federal-aid highway facilities.
 Properly documented costs with before and after photos are usually eligible for reimbursement.
+The emergency repairs performed during the initial 270 days after the event are reimbursed at 100% Federal Share.
 On the other hand, permanent repairs require prior FHWA approval.

 Permanent repairs are those repairs undertaken after the occurrence of a disaster to restore the highway to its pre-disaster condition.
 The total cost of ER funding for a project is typically limited to the cost of repair or reconstruction of a comparable facility that meets the current geometric and construction standards required for the types and volume of traffic that the facility will carry over its design life.
 Under certain circumstances, betterments may be eligible for if demonstrated to be cost-effective; an example would be for resilience improvements.
 This eligibility is limited to those portions of the facility that have been damaged.

-Damage Assessments: PRHTA, in cooperation with FHWA Puerto Rico/USVI Division engineers, undertakes damage surveys and/or detailed site inspections.
+Damage Assessments: PRHTA, in cooperation with FHWA Puerto Rico/USVI Division engineers, undertakes damage surveys and/or detailed site inspections, better known as DDIRs.
 This may include local authorities where appropriate.
 Typically, this involves on-the-ground visits of the damage sites to verify the extent of damage and to determine the cost of repairs eligible for ER funding.
 Specific sites not visited by FHWA are subject to review and approval of all required documentation.

 Implementation of Projects: ER construction contracts are advanced generally in similar fashion as regular Federal-aid highway projects.
 PRHTA generally takes the lead in seeing that projects are advanced in accordance with appropriate Federal and State requirements.
 The total amount of ER funding provided is based on the Federal share of actual costs incurred by PRHTA and local highway authorities to complete eligible repair activities.